instagibbs/bolts/XX-eltoo-onchain.md

       to publish the pre-signed *settlement transaction*

+# Unilateral Close Handling: Stale Settlement Transaction

+In the case of a stale update maturing and the settlement transaction confirmed on the blockchain, the node must simply accept whatever outputs it is given, even though this is an exception case.
+Depending on level of staleness and channel state, a significant fraction of funds may be recovered this way.

+## Requirements

+A node:
+  - upon discovering a *stale settlement transaction*:
+    - MUST attempt to sweep any redeemable HTLC outputs
+      - HTLC preimages may have been forgotten by the client to decrease client state
+      - HTLC timeouts to claw back offered HTLC outputs can be utilized once the CLTV clause on the output has matured
+    - MAY attempt to sweep its own `to_node` output
+    - MAY continue attempting to publish the latest update and settlement transactions until the latest state output is irrevocably resolved
+        - this can be done at a high feerate versus the sweep to allow recovery of final state in the case of blockchain reorganization

+## Rationale

+It's not over until the state output is irrevocably resolved.
+Continue trying to enforce correct behavior until our subjective finality limit.

+# Unilateral Close Handling: Latest Settlement Transaction

+A node:
+  - upon discovering the *latest settlement transaction*:
+    - MUST attemp to resolve HTLCs within the timeout windows allotted by the CLTV in the outputs
+    - MAY sweep its `to_node` output

     - MUST wait until the `OP_CHECKSEQUENCEVERIFY` delay has passed (as specified by the remote node's `to_self_delay` field) before spending the